Nick Jr. (UK & Ireland): Identity

 On 30 April 2010, Nick Jr. rebranded to a variant of the United States look and French look designed in-house.
-They used the animated American idents along with their own which included still shots of children in assorted places or doing things like letting go of a balloon, or being at a picnic.
+They used the animated American idents along with their own which included still shots of children in assorted places or doing things like letting go of a balloon or being at a picnic.
 Like the American rebrand, it was based on the old arts-and-crafts style and music of Noggin, and was used as the basis for the rebrands of the mainland European Nick Jr. feeds.
-Moose and Zee were brought over from the American Nick Jr. channel and the former Noggin block on Viva (which had been axed as part of the rebrand) to host the main Nick Jr. channel, with Moose's voice being dubbed by David Holt (voice actor).
+Moose and Zee were brought over from the American Nick Jr. Channel and the former Noggin block on Viva (which had been axed as part of the rebrand) to host the main Nick Jr. channel, with Moose's voice being dubbed by David Holt (voice actor).
 Just like on the US version of Nick Jr., Moose and Zee presented links between programmes and especially around up-next bumpers, although due to the need for advertisement space, they appeared irregularly and not at night, where they would be replaced by regular next bumpers.

 Nick Jr. Classics was rebranded and then discontinued in July of that year.
 When Nick Jr. and Nick Jr. 2 signed off, they cut to an off-air slide, and then played a night loop of the same ident repeating, but the actual sign-off has not been found yet.

 On 2 August 2010, when the main Nick Jr. stopped signing off, the Bedtime block was truncated to an 8 p.m. finish.
 When Nick Jr. 2 expanded its broadcast hours, it broadcast the segment from 7 p.m. to 9 p.m.

 However, on 7 January 2013, the channel rebranded again to the next United States look, which dropped Moose and Zee and the arts-and-craft style branding in favour of a 3D CGI world appearing in bumpers and promos where clips of the characters appeared.
 The Bedtime strand was also revamped under this branding.
-There were also slight variations between the colour schemes on Nick Jr. and Nick Jr. 2, with the later opting for a colder colour palette.
+There were also slight variations between the colour schemes on Nick Jr. and Nick Jr. 2, with the latter opting for a colder colour palette.
 However, some of the 2010 idents, especially the Christmas ones, were retained until December 2014, albeit with the new Nick Jr. endcap (of the logo changing colour multiple times).

 While it was initially the same as the United States version, on 3 November 2014, the branding on the main channel was refreshed by Blue Zoo, and the Bedtime strand was dropped from both channels, leaving the channel without any hosts for the first time in 19 years.
 This new branding used CGI and 3D shapes like the previous one and used standard colour schemes for different parts of the day.
 Nick Jr. Too, however, retained the old style until 2019.